ZephyrTransport/governance/DRAFT governance.md

 # DRAFT How Zephyr Works

-This page gives an overview of the mission, goals, and governance structure of the Zephyr foundation, as well as a narrative of the philosophy behind the foundation and guidance for conducting the foundation's business.
+This page gives an overview of the mission, goals, and governance structure of the Zephyr Foundation for Advancing Travel Analysis Methods, as well as a narrative of the philosophy behind the foundation and guidance for conducting the foundation business.

 **Contents:**

-* What is the Zephyr Foundation for Advancing Travel Analysis Methods?
+* What is the Zephyr Foundation?
-* Meritocracy
-* The Foundation structure
+* The foundation structure
-* Roles
+* Individuals roles
 * Project management
-* The Foundation infrastructure
-* The Foundation uncubator
+* The foundation incubator
-* Other Foundation entities
 * Conclusions